huephuongle21/PDS-Ass2-PredictHeartFailurePatientSurvival/README.md

 # Predicting patient survival of cardiovascular failure

 Predict the heart failure patients' survival as well as detect the most important risk factors that lead to death.
+The dataset contains the medical records of 299 patients who had heart failure, collected during their follow-up period, where each patient profile has 13 clinical features.
+More details can be found from the UCI webpage: https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records.

 # Methodology